asiyanizam01-da/superstore-sales-analysis/README.md

 7. **Run the analysis**
    - Run `03_eda.sql` — execute each query individually using F5 in pgAdmin
    - Export results as CSV using the download button in the results panel
+   - Query screenshots and outputs are available in the `query_outputs/` folder for reference without running the SQL locally.

 8. **View the dashboard**
    - Open `superstore_sales_dashboard.xlsx` in Excel 365